-As demand for marine surveying services grew, I joined the Society of Accredited Marine Surveyors ™ (SAMS™) and the American Boat and Yacht Council (ABYC), believing that adhering to the strict standards of these organizations could only prove beneficial to both my customers and my surveying business.
+As demand for marine surveying services grew, I joined the Society of Accredited Marine Surveyors ™ (SAMS™), believing that adhering to the strict standards of this organization could only prove beneficial to both my customers and my surveying business.

 I specialize in both recreational and commercial vessels of wood and fiberglass between 15’ and 80’ in length.
-The surveys performed are complete Condition and Value surveys, suitable for insurance underwriters and financial institutions and for pre-purchase purposes.
-Sea trials are suggested for the latter, where practical.
+The surveys performed are complete Condition and Value surveys, suitable for insurance underwriters and financial institutions and for Pre-Purchase purposes.
+Sea trials are sometimes useful for the latter, where practical.
 I also perform valuation appraisals under certain circumstances.
 These merely ascertain the overall general condition of a vessel and its market value, and are generally not suitable for insurance, financing or pre-purchase applications.

 With over 20 years experience in the marine field, I have developed a unique understanding of how vessels are designed, constructed, maintained and operated.
 My specialty is wooden boat construction.